Ayushyy/First_Assignment-/README.md

-# Simple homepage design using html and css.
+# Beautiful homepage of a website using html and css.